maciej-mlynski/ModerPortfolioSimulator/README.md

 ### 1. Stocks selection

 User should select at least 1 stock for each markets (equity, commodity, bonds, crypto, metals, etc.).
 I create API that download data from Yahoo straight away.

-**Future improvements:** I prepare few tickers that useer can choese, but in the future I will add posibility to select any ticker aveliable on Yahoo Finance.

 ### 2. Period selection